Bill Description: Senate Bill 1055 would reduce how much extra property tax money school districts can collect for future bond payments.

 Under Idaho law, school districts can set their levies higher than is required to pay their bonds.
 This means increased property taxes.
 The extra money districts receive, which can be in the millions, goes to savings accounts and is not used to immediately pay down the bonds.

-This change would reduce the annual property taxes collected to satisfy school district bonds.
+This change would, at least in some districts, reduce the annual property taxes collected to satisfy school district bonds.